20 Vegetarian Recipes For Easy Weeknight Dinners

 Mmmm… This sauce packs a punch and is oh so creamy.
 Pan caramelized mushrooms do a wonderful job standing in for the porky elements normally used in spaghetti carbonara.
 This is another recipe that is absolutely full of crafty tricks to approximate the taste and texture of an indulgent carbonara sauce.
 So read the post to uncover the truth.
 Oh, and be sure to set aside some of that pasta cooking water!
 Get the recipe

 With all the flavors of an iconic vegetable fried rice, you’ll have a tough time believing it’s completely vegan.
 Seriously, vegetarians and omnivores alike will dig in with abandon!
-Use brown rice to make it healthy and super substantial.
+Use brown rice to make it nutty and super substantial.
 Get the recipe

 The bold flavors of a chili con carne are totally evident in this plant based comfort food powerhouse.
 Most of the spices you’ll need are likely on your spice rack already.
 And if you’re following a vegan diet, this is the perfect time to try out vegan shredded cheese.
 It makes a great chili topper!
 This is the perfect example of a vegetarian recipe tasting better than a meat based one.
 Get the recipe